 - Climate Action;

 - Transport and Mobility;

-- Green Infrastructure:
+- Green Infrastructure;

-- Infrastructure Assessment:
+- Infrastructure Assessment;

-- Housing Strategy and Interim Housing Needs Demand Assessment; Building Height Strategy;
+- Housing Strategy and Interim Housing Needs Demand Assessment;

+- Building Height Strategy;

 - Waste Management Guidelines;

 - Green Roofs;

 - Stormwater Management Policy

-- Interim to Dun Laoghaire Urban Framework Plan;
+Interim to Dun Laoghaire Urban Framework Plan;

+- Interim to buil Laognaire orban Framework Plan;

-- Background Paper for the SLR for Old Connaught;
+Background Paper for the SLR for Old Connaught;

 - Landscape Character Areas;

-- Wind Energy Strategy; Dún Laoghaire Urban Framework Plan;
+- Wind Energy Strategy;

+- Dún Laoghaire Urban Framework Plan;

-- Sandyford Urban Framework; and Record of Protected Structures.
+- Sandyford Urban Framework; and

+- Record of Protected Structures.
-- Although strategic alternatives in relation to the content of the Plan were significantly limited for the Plan (see Section 4), as part of the Plan preparation/SEA process, the Council considered a number of alternatives for the Plan.
-These alternatives were assessed by the SEA process and the findings of this assessment informed the selection of preferred alternatives, facilitating an informed choice with respect to the type of Plan that was

-prepared and placed on public display.
 Environmental considerations were integrated into the Plan's zoning through an interdisciplinary approach.
 Zoning has been applied in a way that primarily seeks to achieve sustainable and compact growth, taking into account the various requirements set out in the higher-level NPF and Eastern and Midland RSES.
 The detailed Plan preparation process undertaken by the Planning Department combined with specialist input from the SFRA process sought to facilitate zoning that avoids inappropriate development being permitted in areas of high flood risk.
 Various provisions have been inserted into the Plan that provide for flood risk management at project level.
 Also taken into account were environmental sensitivities relating to ecology, cultural heritage, landscape and water.